 MBL Research Awards are used to support projects in diverse fields of biology such as cellular physiology, molecular biology, regenerative biology, ecology, neurobiology, evolution, developmental biology, and neuroetheology.

 Selection Guidelines:Scientists at all levels of their career may apply, with particular emphasis given to assistant and associate professor level investigators and those new to the MBL.
-However, there are also several specific awards for semi-independent postdoctoral level scientists as well as senior investigators.
-Investigators who propose collaborative and multi-disciplinary projects, and those projects that synergize with existing research and training programs, are also favored.
+Investigators who propose multi-disciplinary projects, and those projects that synergize with existing research and training programs, are also favored.
 We also strongly encourage applications from women and under-represented minorities.

 Proposals can be for a single visit or for a multi-year project, and for a single investigator or for a team of collaborators (either coming here together within the framework of the project, or with those already associated with the MBL in other capacities and independently funded).
 These elements should be clearly identified and described in the proposal.
 Funding for a multi-year proposal will require an annual application and is not guaranteed, but will be strongly favored if sufficient progress has been made.
-A proposal for a project that is embedded in the laboratory of one of the MBL’s year-round investigators will require a letter of confirmation from the hosting investigator and from the director of the host Center or Program.
+A proposal for a project that is embedded in the laboratory of one of the MBL’s year-round investigators will require a letter of confirmation from the hosting investigator.
 Likewise, a proposal for a project that is embedded within one of the advanced courses will require a letter of confirmation and commitment of space from the hosting Course’s Director(s).
 Projects that take advantage of and which are embedded within other programs are strongly encouraged.

-Steps to Apply: The applications are due by December 15 but proposals for embedding within a course should be discussed early in the fall with the relevant Course Directors for the purposes of their own planning and scheduling.
+Steps to Apply: The applications are due by December 1 but proposals for embedding within a course should be discussed early in the fall with the relevant Course Directors for the purposes of their own planning and scheduling.
 A short description of the available awards is provided for your reference.
 Please submit the standard application; specific selection of named awards is made administratively after the awardees are chosen.
 All proposals are reviewed by the MBL’s Research Awards Committee, which consists of MBL scientists from the resident and visiting research programs as well as additional ad hoc reviews when necessary from other experts in the field.The Committee’s charge is to evaluate applications first and foremost based on scientific merit, using NIH-style peer review and scoring.
 Other criteria include appropriate fit within the MBL, collaborative opportunities, and synergy with current initiatives, as well as opportunities to attract new investigators and new and innovative areas of research to the MBL community.
 Awarding of applications is based on overall ranking and availability of funding, as well as matching to specific award categories.
-Typically one-third of the reviewed applications have been funded in recent years.
-Notification of decisions will be made in early March.
+Notification of decisions will be made March 1.